gdbecker/PersonalLearning/UdemyJavaScriptFromTheBeginning/01_Intro/README.md

 ## Intro Webpage

+### Topics Covered

-Followed along with Brad, covering a very basic webpage and connecting our first .js file to index.html.
+- Basic webpage and connecting our first .js file to index.html